SoftInstigate/restheart-plugin-skeleton/README.md

 ## Dependencies

 The dependencies jars are copied by the `maven-dependency-plugin` to the `target/lib` directory.
-Those jars are added to the classpath of RESTHeart when the container starts.
+Those jars are copied to the RESTHeart's `plugins` directory to add them to to the classpath by the script `bin/resthart.sh`.

 > When you add a dependency, you must restart the RESTHeart container.
-The easiest way to do it is restarting `watch.sh`.

 ### Avoid duplicate jars